andighi/advocacy-posts-prototype/README.md

 ### 2. Testing
 For the input, I tried to test when you click on Comment button, input goes into focus.
 I could't do it as I used a doFocus() from Catalyst.
+Also they could be more focused on specific components.

 ### 3. Data fetching